CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

 ## Task 1: Understand the code already available for you

-1. To demonstrate the Github code refactor, let us take an example of a poorly written code and analyze it.
+1. To demonstrate the GitHub code refactor, let us take an example of a poorly written code and analyze it.
 The below code is written using C# programming language.

    ```
    using System;